FAMILY RUN SINCE 1904

-In November 2002, New York City celebrated Biodiesel Day at Schildwachter Oil's 5 million barge terminal in The Bronx, earmarking its pioneer status in blending and furnishing B20 transportation fuels and bringing a cleaner, value-added heating fuel for its customers.
+In November 2002, New York City celebrated Biodiesel Day at Schildwachter Oil's 5 million gallon barge terminal in The Bronx, earmarking its pioneer status in blending and furnishing B20 gallon transportation fuels and bringing a cleaner, value-added heating fuel for its customers.
 The initial barge load of biodiesel was received last February.

-In more than 100 years in business, Schildwachter Oil has made several acquisitions but never ventured far beyond its original service territory, and for good reason.
+In more than 100 years of business, Schildwachter Oil has made several acquisitions but never ventured far beyond its original service territory, and for good reason.
 According to third generation Dan Schildwachter, the heating business is a local business.
 "Bigger isn't always better.
-If we started providing service outside our immediate territory, we would spend more time driving than providing service," said Schildwachter, adding that the stable populations of The Bronx, Manhattan, and Westchester can sustain the company's growth for the next 100 years.
+If we started providing service outside our immediate territory, we would spend more time driving than providing service," said Schildwachter, adding that the stable populations of The Bronx, Queens, Manhattan, and Westchester can sustain the company's growth for the next 100 years.